terkelg/awesome-creative-coding/readme.md

 - [Programming Graphics I](https://www.skillshare.com/classes/Programming-Graphics-I-Introduction-to-Generative-Art/782118657), [2](https://www.skillshare.com/classes/Programming-Graphics-II-Generative-Art-Animation/388564917), [3](https://www.skillshare.com/classes/Programming-Graphics-III-Painting-with-Sound/738981508?) - Learn generative art and Processing with art with Joshua Davis.
 - [Creative Coding with Canvas & WebGL](https://frontendmasters.com/courses/canvas-webgl/) - Workshop by Matt DesLauriers. that teaches you about generative art, interactive animations, 3D graphics, and shaders.
 - [Advanced Creative Coding with WebGL & Shaders](https://frontendmasters.com/courses/webgl-shaders/) - Workshop by Matt DesLauriers that go deeper into graphics programming, math and shaders.
+- [Three.js Journey](https://threejs-journey.com/) - This course by Bruno Simon will teach you the secrets to create the coolest WebGL websites with Three.js whether your are a beginner or an advanced developer.

 ## Tools